 1. Fort Desoto Park

 One of the largest parks in the Pinellas County Park System, For Desoto Park can be found along the southern tip of the county.
 It boasts nearly 1,200 acres and five interconnected islands.
+It’s the perfect place to bring that 4 kayak trailer and your friends.
+The Fishing here is great and the weather too.
+The Best sa sports fever crossbow review & Revealed (2018 Hands-on Guide) makes the fishing and hunting more fun.

+2. St. Joseph Sound, these are the best for hunting.
 If you are interested in tossing your line out, expect to reel in some Spotted Sea Trout or Redfish.
 Voted one of the best fishing areas in Tampa Bay, For Desoto Park is bound to produce plenty of bites.
 Check out the lush flats between the east end of the park and the SkywayBridge.

 The St. Joseph Sound extends from the north edge of the Clearwater Harbor all the way to Anclote Key.
 As you kayak along, you’ll be separated from the Gulf by a narrow strip of beautiful beach.
 Known as Caladesi Island and Honeymoon Island, these spots are perfect for exploring.